 Frederika (not her real name) was referred to NPS by her GP.
-Frederika was recovering from a substance use disorder (SUD) and as part of her treatment plan to build resilience and confidence and to introduce her to positive peer groups, she engaged with VOSS (Voices of the South Side) to participate in a course titled 'Speaking Out'.
+Frederika was recovering from a substance use disorder (SUD) As part of her treatment plan to build resilience and confidence and to introduce her to positive peer groups, she engaged with VOSS (Voices of the South Side) to participate in a course titled 'Speaking Out'.
 This 10 week course was (is) designed to provide an opportunity to learn how to speak confidently in public, to advocate, to become more aware of one's own communication style and to gain the confidence and ability to clearly articulate ideas.

-On her own Frederika was not able to pay for the course - however through the National Psycho-Social Services Flexible Funding Brokerage Frederika was able to secure the necessary funds to complete the course, resulting in a marked increase in confidence and further engagement with a new creative writing course & local choir.
+On her own Frederika was not able to afford the course - however through the National Psycho-Social Services Flexible Funding Brokerage Frederika was able to secure the necessary funds to complete the course, resulting in a marked increase in confidence and further engagement with a new creative writing course & local choir.

-Fred (not his real name) has been engaged with the Mental Health Integrated Complex Care team for some around 6 months.
+Fred (not his real name) has been engaged with the Mental Health Integrated Complex Care team for around 6 months.
 One of Fred's challenges was dealing with the voices in his head.
 Fred's mental health team felt that many of his treatment goals would be facilitated if the voices in his head could be better managed.

 Many options were reviewed before it was settled on the purchase of a radio/cd player as a method for quieting the voices.
-This simple addition to his life had the ability to provide a dramatic change to the quality of Fred's life.
+This simple solution had the ability to provide a dramatic change to the quality of Fred's life.
 With background noise (like that provided by the radio) Fred was able to concentrate on his own thoughts rather than the incessant chattering in his head.
 His concentration improved which also improved his ability to interact and relate to others.
 This encouraged his participation in other activities like Art Therapy.

 Amy* is a 32 year old female well known to First Step, having been engaged for five years.
 She has a long history of complex PTSD from childhood trauma.
 Amy completed a degree, going on to complete first class honors before commencing work in her chosen field.
 After 2 years working, her mental state deteriorated and Amy was unable to continue working.
-Diagnosed with complex PTSD, Major Depressive Disorder, comorbid anxiety and substance dependence (alcohol and cannabis).
+She was diagnosed with complex PTSD, Major Depressive Disorder, comorbid anxiety and substance dependence (alcohol and cannabis).

 Amy's Mental Health Nurse enrolled her in the NPS program as an avenue through which to overcome some of these hurdles.
 She initially enrolled in a public speaking course through Voices of the South Side to help regain confidence in a highly supported environment.
 (Voices of the South Side work specifically with people who are socially isolated to help them develop skills in public speaking, debate and discussion to encourage better engagement with their communities).